Changes to webhooks in Nylas v3

 Improvements to webhook signatures

-In previous versions of the API, Nylas webhooks used HMAC-SHA256 signatures with your application's client_secret as the signing key.
-In v3, Nylas generates a new webhook secret when each webhook is created (for example, through a POST request to the Webhooks API).
-These webhook secrets are used as unique signing keys, and the signatures are still HMAC-SHA256-encoded.
+as the signing key.
+In v3, Nylas generates a new webhook secret when each webhook is created (for example, through a POST

-If you want to update a webhook secret, you can make a POST request to the Rotate Secret endpoint.
+If you want to update a webhook secret, you can make a POST

 Improvements to webhook failure notifications

-Nylas v3 includes improvements to how webhooks with the failing status are handled.
+Nylas v3 includes improvements to how webhooks with the failing

-If Nylas cannot deliver a webhook notification to the appropriate endpoint for 95% of the webhooks over a 15-minute period, Nylas marks the endpoint as failing but continues sending webhooks to it.
+but continues sending webhooks to it.
 Nylas also sends you an email message when this happens so you can troubleshoot the issue.
 This behavior is the same as in v2.

-In both v2 and v3, if delivery to your endpoint continues to fail for 95% of notifications over the next 72 hours, Nylas marks the specific callback URL as failed and stops sending webhook notifications to it.
-Nylas also sends an email message this happens so you can address the issue.
+In both v2 and v3, if delivery to your endpoint continues to fail for 95% of notifications over the next 72 hours, Nylas marks the specific webhook URL as failed

 ⚠️ Nylas v3 does not automatically restart or reactivate webhooks that were in a "failed" state.
-When you receive a webhook failure notification, you should check your webhook receiver, resolve any issues, and — only when you're confident that the issues have been resolved — change the webhook's status to active.
+When you receive a webhook failure notification, you should check your webhook receiver, resolve any issues, and — only when you're confident that the issues have been resolved — change the webhook's status to active

 The introduction of this "circuit breaker" logic ensures you have full control over when your webhook endpoints become active again, so you can thoroughly verify that it's working as expected before restarting normal webhook traffic.